jimmykohk/code_challenge_reward_endpoints/README.md

 # Code challenge: Reward endpoints
-This project is for code challenge: Rewards endpoints
+This project is for code challenge: Rewards endpoints using NodeJS with Express.

 ## Dependencies
 - express
 - readline
 - log4js

+## Dev Dependencies
+- jest
+- supertest

 ## How to run the project
 ```